Your Say: How dedicated are you to collecting brand loyalty points to redeem vouchers or products?

 January 25, 2013 at 10:44 am

 No I wouldn’t, Tine.
 I used to carry loads of these cards too! haha!
 I’ve scaled back a lot.
-I stopped Bonuslink because I didn’t like using their partners – I’d rather pump petrol at a station that gives me cashback (almost) through my points :D I always get a funny look whenever I tell the cashiers at Watsons that I don’t have their loyalty card.
-Erm, why should I again? :P
+I stopped Bonuslink because I didn’t like using their partners – I’d rather pump petrol at a station that gives me cashback (almost) through my points 😀 I always get a funny look whenever I tell the cashiers at Watsons that I don’t have their loyalty card.
+Erm, why should I again? 😛

 Reply

-Joyce (bronzerbunny)
+4. Joyce (bronzerbunny) says

 January 22, 2013 at 9:35 am